Segment 6 of the Colorado Trail: Trip Report

 All was quiet except for a steady breeze and the crackle of the small fire.
 It was a nice nook to set up camp.
 The trees were thinning and there was just enough room for a tent and a fire.
-About the only flat area we had seen since we started the long arduous climb up the Colorado Trail a few miles back.
+About the only flat area, we had seen since we started the long arduous climb up Segment 6 of the Colorado Trail a few miles back.

 I inched closer to the fire, the chill of night started to seep through my damp clothes.
 Rain gear was strewn about, for about 8 miles the skies opened up on us.
 Drenched to the core is never a fun way to start off 32 miles, but we endured.
 Looking up I could see the shadows of the fire dancing against the trees, beyond that the first stars were starting to twinkle.
 Despite the picturesque scene something just didn’t quite feel right.